 - Demonstrate business and financial stability by having been in business for at least three years, all of which is verified by an independent credit check.

-Education – (must be completed by the Executive CPM)
+Education – Two education requirements to be completed by the Executive CPM

 - Hold a required amount of depositor’s forgery and alterations coverage and a fidelity bond.